CSCfi/csc-user-guide/docs/data/Allas/using_allas/swift_client.md

 22e44aa2b856e4df892b43c63d15138a  salmon.jpg
 ```

-Instructions for using _Swift_ when viewing and producing metadata, handling temporary URLs and processing large files (over 5 GB) are listed below.
+Instructions for using _Swift_ when viewing and producing metadata, handling temporary URLs and access rights and processing large files (over 5 GB) are listed below.

 &nbsp;